joshnuss/partykit-hibernating-counter/README.md

 ## 🎈 Counter

-An example [PartyKit](https://partykit.io) server that counts a numbers.
+An example [PartyKit](https://partykit.io) server that counts a number.

 It keeps track of a single number, and pushes out the value whenever the number changes.